openebs/monitoring/docs/metrics-cstor.md

 ## Metrics supported by cStor to export the cStorStoragePool usage statistics as Prometheus metrics

 These metrics are collected are cStor podMonitor which declaratively specifies how groups of cStor pool pods should be monitored.

+Refer to this [link](https://docs.openshift.com/container-platform/4.5/rest_api/monitoring_apis/podmonitor-monitoring-coreos-com-v1.html#apismonitoring-coreos-comv1podmonitors) to get a better understanding of how PodMonitor works.

 ```
 openebs_volume_replica_available_size # Available size of volume replica on a pool